-“Keyword stuffing” is an outdated practice that involves shoe-horning in the keyword into meta data and other areas of your website in hopes that Google will view your page as an authority.
+“Keyword stuffing” is an outdated practice that involves shoe-horning in the keyword into metadata and other areas of your website in hopes that Google will view your page as an authority.
 In reality, Google implements far more sophisticated measures to determine the quality of a website.
-So, keyword stuffing is not only awkward to read, it is also a complete waste of your time.
+So, keyword stuffing is not only awkward to read, but it is also a complete waste of your time.

 Don’t Forget Website Maintenance

 You want to make sure that your website is available and operates well for your visitors.
 Nobody is going to see even the highest-quality content if your website is a cumbersome bother.
 They’ll just go to the next site.
 Hosting your website through a reliable and reputable hosting agency is essential, as is doing regular maintenance yourself to make sure that the site is running as smoothly as it should.